sarusso/Reyns/README.md

     COPY supervisord_bind.conf /etc/supervisor/conf.d/

 This approach allows you also to hierarchically extend services.
-There is also support for executing custom entrypoins for each service, hierarchically:
+There is also support for executing custom prestartup scripts for each service, hierarchically:

-    COPY entrypoint-dns.sh /entrypoints/
+    COPY prestartup_dockerops--dns.sh /prestartup/
-    RUN chmod 755 /entrypoints/entrypoint-dns.sh
-    RUN mv /entrypoints/entrypoint-dns.sh /entrypoints/entrypoint-dns-$(date +%s).sh

-The DockerOps' entrypopint will execute every entrypoint inside the /entrypoints/ directory of the service, and with the above syntax it will execute parent's custom entrypoints first.
-It is highly suggested to always use this lines.
-In the service entrypoint you also have full access to all environment variables (read the "Environment variables" section for more details about them).
+The DockerOps' entrypoint script will execute every script inside the /prestartup/ directory of the service, and it will execute parent's prestartup scripts first.
+In the service prestartup scripts you also have full access to all environment variables (read the "Environment variables" section for more details about them).

 ## Runnign a service